'Monster' Hurricane Florence to pummel U.S. Southeast for days

 LONG-TERM POWER OUTAGES POSSIBLE

+NHC forecasts showed the effects of Florence would be widely felt, with tropical storm-force winds extending nearly 300 miles across three states.
+A hurricane warning was posted for most of the Carolina coast north to the Virginia border.

+In addition to wind-driven storm surges of seawater, Florence could dump up to 35 inches (89 cm) in some spots as it moves inland, forecasters said.

-Communities in Florence’s path could be without electricity for weeks due to downed power lines and flooded equipment, Federal Emergency Management Agency (FEMA) Administrator Brock Long said.
+Communities in Florence’s path could lose electricity for weeks due to downed power lines and flooded equipment, Federal Emergency Management Agency (FEMA) Administrator Brock Long said.

-Utility companies deployed crews and gear in advance, according to trade group, the Edison Electric Institute.
-Workers from at least 15 states were en route to the region to assist with what could be a lengthy power restoration effort.
+Utilities deployed crews and gear in advance, with workers en route to the region from at least 15 states, according to trade group, the Edison Electric Institute.

 Crews also prepared 16 nuclear reactors in the three-state region for the storm.
 One power station, Duke Energy Corp’s Brunswick plant, the closest to the area where landfall is forecast, faced a likely shutdown as a precaution.
 Shutdowns also were possible at two more plants in the path of predicted hurricane-force winds.

-The American Red Cross said more than 700 workers were headed to the target area while shelters were set up to take in those who could not evacuate.
+The American Red Cross said more than 700 workers were headed to the region while shelters were set up to house those unable to flee.
 A hospital in Hampton, Virginia, was transferring patients to safer places.

 U.S. President Donald Trump on Tuesday signed declarations of emergency for North Carolina, South Carolina and Virginia, freeing up federal resources for storm response.